Keeping mom & child healthy in times of crisis and beyond.

 Natural disasters, poverty, conflict and social unrest threaten the most vulnerable in a community with mothers and children often the first to face the consequences.
 That gives a special urgency to restoring and supporting the services that keep mother and child healthy even in extreme circumstances:

-Power, supplies, staff support, water, local community involvement are all important to a mother’s health.
-Continue on to read more about three places where #Health4Mom has taken a big step forward.
+Power, supplies, staff support, water, local community involvement, and equal health care access are all important to a mother’s health.
+Continue on to read more about four places where #Health4Mom has taken a big step forward.

-In Colombia, during the current Venezuelan humanitarian crisis, expectant mothers (more than 10,000 so far) are travelling miles and crossing borders to seek basic health care at our clinics.
+In Colombia, during the current Venezuelan humanitarian crisis, thousands of expectant mothers are travelling miles and crossing borders to seek basic health care at our clinics.
 With the collapse of much of the health system in Venezuela, pregnant women are finding access in the Americares clinics to proper nutritional support, screening for possible complications and referrals for specific health issues, providing a path to a healthy delivery.
-“More arrive each day.
-We are committed to providing services—the only health care many Venezuelans in Colombia have access to.”….
-Walter James, Americares country director.
+Many of the clinic visits involving pregnant women seeking prenatal care have underlying health conditions making them more susceptible to high-risk pregnancies.
+Some women arrive with potential pregnancy complications that can be treated at our clinics or are then referred to other healthcare providers.